wp-plugins/cpo-shortcodes/readme.txt

 5. Add custom-colored pricing tables to your pages

 == Changelog ==

+= 1.1.0 =
+* Changed JS files to use the TinyMCE version 4.X API.

 = 1.0.2 =
 * Fixed team shortcodes and added animation, timeout, and speed parameters to slideshows